humanmade/altis-enhanced-search/docs/search-configuration.md

 **`distance`**

-This determines the edit distance for fuzzy matching.
+This is the [Elasticsearch fuzziness value](https://www.elastic.co/guide/en/elasticsearch/reference/6.3/common-options.html#fuzziness) and determines the maximum edit distance for fuzzy matching.
 This value can also be set as the value for `fuzziness` directly if you do not need to edit the other options.

 - If an integer is provided this is used as a fixed edit distance eg. 0, 1 or 2 edits allowed
 - If a string is provided it must be in the form `auto:[min],[max]`